tzaeschke/tinspin-indexes/README.md

 This is a library of in-memory indexes.
 They are used in the TinSpin [TinSpin project](http://www.tinspin.org).
 The library includes:

  - Several versions of **critbit** index, with support for 64bit keys (fastest), very long keys, or multi-dimensional keys (interleaved with z-ordering).
 See details below.
+ - An adapter for the **PH-Tree**.
+This is only an example integration.
+For high performance applications it is strongly recommended to use the PH-Tree API directly to be able to use features such as reusable iterators, reusable result objects, other data converters, or custom distance functions.
  - Several multi-dimensional **quadtree** indexes with separate implementations for point data and rectangle data.
 The implementations are 'region-quadtrees', they split space in 2^k quadratic quadrants in each level.
      - **qtplain** is a standard quadtree implementation
      - **quadtree** is a quadtree that has a fixed node size of 2^k slots per node, even if not all slots are filled with subnodes or entries.
 This causes much worse scaling of memory requirements (with dimensionality k), however, it allows much better scaling (also with k) of query and update times.